Cherokee treaties: Post-U.S. Constitution

-Ended hostilities among several Texas tribes, including the Texas Cherokees as negotiated by Chicken Trotter.
-The Treaty which was ratified by the Congress of the Republic of Texas, recognized the tribal status of the Texas Indians as distinct, including the Cherokees that would later become known as the Texas Cherokees and Associate Bands-Mount Tabor Tabor Indian Community.
+Ended hostilities among several Texas tribes, including the Cherokees.
+The Treaty which was ratified by the Congress of the Republic of Texas, recognized the tribal status of the Texas Indians as distinct, including the Cherokees that would later become known as the Texas Cherokees and Associate Bands.
 President of Texas Sam Houston, adopted son of former Principal Chief of the Cherokee Nation West John Jolly, signed for the republic.
 This treaty, honored by the State of Texas following annexation, has never been abrogated by the Congress of the United States and in theory is still valid.